hbctraining/variant_analysis/lessons/07_alignment_QC.md

 <hr />
 </details>

+## Exercises

+1) Inspect your coordinate-sorted BAM file with `ViewSam` package within `Picard`.
+What version of `bwa` was used in the alignment?

+Answer: bwa version 0.7.17-r1188

+3) Inspect your coordinate-sorted BAM file with `ViewSam` package within `Picard`.
+What is the flag for your first aligned read?
+Using the [Broad's decoding FLAG tool](https://broadinstitute.github.io/picard/explain-flags.html), what does this flag mean?

+Answer: 129
+Read is paried and it is the second read in the pair.

 ## Options for Inspecting `Picard` Alignment Metrics

 Once the job has finished we would inspect the output files.
 This could be done in one of a few ways: